Hold Me Down: Composition and lyrics

-"The Consequence" is darker-edged track that opens the album with sound of sirens; the guitar riff in it recalled the one in "Everyday Combat" by Lostprophets.
-Franceschi's vocal on it had been compared to Silverchair frontman Daniel Johns.
-"Underdog" with its focus on drums and guitars earned it a comparison to "Disloyal Order of Water Buffaloes" (2008) by Fall Out Boy.
+"The Consequence" is a darker-edged track that opens the album with sound of sirens; the guitar riff in it recalls the one in "Everyday Combat" by Lostprophets.
+Franceschi's vocal on it has been compared to Silverchair frontman Daniel Johns.
+"Underdog" with its focus on drums and guitars earned a comparison to "Disloyal Order of Water Buffaloes" (2008) by Fall Out Boy.
 "Playing the Blame Game" evokes the sound of Paramore and Panic! at the Disco.
 Portions of "Stay with Me" were reminiscent of the work of the Used.
-"There's No Such Thing as Accidental Infidelity" is a soft rock song that incorporated the band's American influences.
-The album concludes with the pop rock track "Fireworks".
+"Safer to Hate Her" is an emo song that is followed by "Take Your Breath Away", which Daniels saw as a "speedy rocker with a lot of anger and frustration" from Franceschi.
+"Liquid Confidence", like "Underdog" before it, talks about the music industry.
+"Hard to Swallow" continued the pop punk sound of their debut album.
+"There's No Such Thing as Accidental Infidelity" is a mid-tempo ballad, which incorporates the band's American influences.
+The album concludes with the pop punk song "Trophy Eyes" and the pop rock track "Fireworks".
+Daniels said it displays a "definite progression from Take Off Your Colours with a strong vocal performance, more crafted guitars and decidedly pronounced choruses.
+A major step forward".